 - Errors – no search engine likes sending people to a site with errors.
-Google lists out all of the errors they find on your site that you should fix in Webmaster Tools.
+Google lists all the errors they find on your site that you should fix in Webmaster Tools.

-- Search queries – if you are trying to figure out a trend on if your traffic is going to go up or down, just look at how many search query impressions you receive.
+- Search queries – if you are trying to figure out whether your traffic is going to go up or down, just look at how many search query impressions you receive.
 The more you get, the more traffic you should receive.
-So if you make changes to your marketing strategy and the number of impressions go up, you should do more of it.
+So, if you make changes to your marketing strategy, and the number of impressions goes up, you should do more of it.
 If the number of impressions goes down, you should do less of it.

-- Valuable content – through the use of sitemaps Google will tell you how many pages they are indexing on your site.
+- Valuable content – through the use of sitemaps, Google will tell you how many pages they are indexing on your site.
 This should show you what the search giant thinks of your content.
-If they are indexing a lot of your content they probably feel it is more valuable compared to if you only have very few pages indexed.
+If they are indexing a lot of your content, they probably feel it is more valuable as opposed to having only very few pages indexed.

-- Messages – this is my favorite feature in Webmaster Tools is the messages area.
-Google will tell you what they see wrong with your website and this is where they will be sending you warnings as well.
+- Messages – my favorite feature in Webmaster Tools is the messages area.
+Google will tell you what they see wrong with your website, and this is where they will be sending you warnings as well.

-If you want to get an understanding of where Google is going and how to adapt with their changes, it is essential that you use Webmaster Tools.
+If you want to get an understanding of where Google is going and how to adapt to their changes, it is essential that you use Webmaster Tools.

 What’s next for the search giant?

-Using the programs and services above, as well as other features like Google+, you can get a good understanding of where Google is moving towards.
-Facebook has been slowly trying to take a bit of Google’s market share by going after search and rolling out their own ad network, but Google continues to adapt and fight back.
+Using the programs and services above as well as other features like Google+, you can get a good understanding of the direction in which Google is moving.
+Facebook has been slowly trying to take a bite out of Google’s market share by going after search and rolling out their own ad network, but Google continues to adapt and fight back.

-The big thing all of these changes should show you is that Google is getting more personalized, not just from a localization standpoint, but they are trying to show you different results then your next door neighbor.
-With all the information they are collecting about you, your friends, what you guys like, your location… they are trying to make your search experience more customized to you.
+The biggest take away from all of these changes is that Google is getting more personalized and not just from a localization standpoint.
+They are trying to show you different results from those that they would to your next-door neighbor.
+With all the information they are collecting about you, your friends, your likes, your location… they are trying to make your search experience more customized to you.

-This means as business you need to adjust your strategy.
-You can’t just go after head terms, anymore.
+This means you need to adjust your strategy as a business.
+You can’t just go after head terms anymore.
 You need to start going after local search results and ideally adjust your content to be more relevant for each type of search a person may make.